sai-advaith/guided_alphafold/README.md

 - `--wandb_project`: Weights & Biases project name
 - `--device`: Compute device (default: `cuda:0`)

-The renumbered file is the path to the PDB file containing atomic coordinates where the residues were renumbered to match the absolute 1-index of the residues of the sequence.
 **Example:**
 ```bash
 python3 run_em.py 7dac 30622 pdb7dac_seqaligned_short.pdb amyloid_7dac_short_mmseq2 \